+LLB (Hons)

-LLB (Hons) Non-executive director
+Non-executive director

 Director since March 2007.
 Mr Ricketts was a director of Promina Group Limited at the date of merger with Suncorp.
 He is Chairman of Lion Nathan Limited and a non-executive director of Spotless Group Limited, Taylors Group Limited (NZ), Todd Corporation Limited and Southern Cross Building Society (NZ).
 Mr Ricketts is also a director of the Centre for Independent Studies Limited.
 He is a lawyer and a consultant for Russell McVeagh, Solicitors (NZ) and was a partner in that firm from 1973 until 2000.

-He was formerly Chairman of Royal & Sun Alliance's New Zealand (R&SA NZ) operations having been a pon-executive director of B&SA having been a non-executive director of R&SA NZ for over ten years.
+He was formerly Chairman of Royal & Sun Alliance's New Zealand (R&SA NZ) operations having been a non-executive director of R&SA NZ for over ten years.

 Company Name Appointed Resigned

 Lion Nathan Limited 13.06.88

 Spotless Group Limited 08.07.96

-Taylors Group Limited (NZ) X)13.01.92
+Taylors Group Limited (NZ> ()13.01.92